foysalit/faquel/README.md

 */
 ```

+### ToDos
+- mysql SET columns are currently handled but not tested since we are using sqlite for testing. may be a test suite across dbs would help?

 ### Contribute
 PRs are more than welcome since right now, the library only supports a few of the column types from sequelize.